-The Management Analyst Fellow provides support to the City Manager’s Office and oversees the implementation of special projects as assigned.
+The Management Analyst Fellow provides support to the Administrative Services Department and oversees the implementation of special projects as assigned.
 This position provides opportunities to interact with all City departments, Commissions, council members, executive team, management staff and the community on a variety of interesting projects.
-This position may rotate and work in other City departments and provide support as needed.
+This position provides support to Human Resources, Finance and Information Technology Divisions.
 The Management Analyst Fellow provides analysis on programmatic practices and procedures and makes recommendations for organizational, operational, policy, and procedural improvements; conducts needs analyses, feasibility studies, and evaluations for assigned projects and programs; develops, summarizes, and maintains administrative and fiscal records; fosters cooperative working relationships among City departments and acts as liaison with various community, public, and regulatory agencies.

-- Provides professional assistance in a wide variety of complex administrative, analytical, and work-flow support activities to the City Manager’s Office.
+• Provides professional assistance in a wide variety of complex administrative, analytical, and work-flow support activities to the Administrative Services Department.

 A recent Master’s degree graduate interested in working complex, high-level projects.
 Is highly professional, patient, flexible, respectful, and ethical; possesses excellent problem-solving skills and a can-do attitude.
 Communicates effectively and proactively both verbally and in writing.
 Enjoys working in a collegial work atmosphere having interactions with all City departments, Commissions, council members, executive team, and management staff.
 Enjoys working in a community of engaged members of the public, which include merchants, property owners, residents, and those seeking to make Los Altos their home.

-Prior to hire, candidates will be required to successfully complete a pre-employment process, including a complete background investigation.
+The applicants most closely matching the City’s desired qualifications and organizational needs will be invited to participate in the interview process.
+Prior to hire, candidates will be required to successfully complete a pre-employment process, including reference checks and a complete background investigation.
 A conviction history will not necessarily disqualify an applicant from appointment; however, failure to disclose a conviction will result in disqualification or termination.